-- (a) Analyze a problem and identify and define the computing requirements appropriate to its solution - (b) Design, implement, and evaluate a computer-based solution to meet a given set of computing requirements. - (c) Communicate effectively with a range of audiences about technical information. - (d) Make informed judgments in computing practice based on legal and ethical principles. - (e) Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables. - (f) Identify and analyze user needs and to take them into account in the selection, integration, evaluation, and administration of computer-based systems.
-[IT] - (g) Assist in the creation of an effective project plan [program specific] - (h) Apply security principles and practices to the environment, hardware, software, and human aspects of a system.
-[Cybersecurity] - (i) Analyze and evaluate systems with respect to maintaining operations in the presence of risks and threats.
-[Cybersecurity].
+- (a) Analyze a problem and identify and define the computing requirements appropriate to its solution.
+[Computing] - (b) Design, implement, and evaluate a computer-based solution to meet a given set of computing requirements.
+[Computing] - (c) Communicate effectively with a range of audiences about technical information.
+[Computing] - (d) Make informed judgments in computing practice based on legal and ethical principles.
+[Computing] - (e) Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables.
+[Computing] - (f) Identify and analyze user needs and to take them into account in the selection, integration, evaluation, and administration of computer-based systems.
+[Information Technology] - (g) Assist in the creation of an effective project plan [Illinois Tech program specific] - (h) Apply security principles and practices to the environment, hardware, software, and human aspects of a system.
+[Cybersecurity] - Analyze and evaluate systems with respect to maintaining operations in the presence of risks and threats.
+[Cybersecurity]